-Coded Chimera: exploring relationships between sculptural form making and biological morphogenesis through computer modelling is a current one year project funded by the AHRC.
+Coded Chimera: exploring relationships between sculptural form making and biological morphogenesis through computer modelling.

 Initially inspired by the work of biologist D'Arcy Thompson's transformational grids, the research journeys into the realms of biological dynamics to develop new sculptural forms.
 Using scans of animal specimens and new software tools developed for me by the Cambridge Computer Lab, I have morphed and blended digital meshes of different species to convey qualities of fluidity and mutability.